 SUMMARY OF DIFFICULTY

-This trip has long days of hiking with elevation changes up to 1,700 ft, while carrying a 25-25 lb. backpack.
+This trip has long days of hiking with elevation changes up to 1,700 ft, while carrying ~25 lb. backpack.
 Expect an average of 6 or 7 hours, with a max of as much as 9 hours of hiking in a day.
-Most trails are slightly rugged so expect slippery rocks, rooted rocks, and some big steps.
+Some trails are significantly rugged so expect slippery rocks, roots, and some big steps, as well as some scrambling (using hands for support) on Day 5.
+We are in an alpine environment for parts of this trip so be prepared for sudden and dramatic weather including rapidly changing temperatures, high winds, and possibility of rain or even snow.
+Most of the trip has moderate exposure but there is some significant exposure on Day 5.

 Hiking Distances: